matkoch/MassTransit/docs/usage/transports/activemq.md

 ## Artemis

 Artemis also supports the openwire protocol.
-However some differences exists that cause the Masstransit ActiveMQ transport provider not to function.
+However, some differences exist that cause the Masstransit ActiveMQ transport provider not to function.
-One of those causes is that Artemis works internally differentl with queues compared to ActiveMq.
+One of those causes is that Artemis works internally different with queues compared to ActiveMq.
 See [Artemis:Virtual Topics](https://activemq.apache.org/components/artemis/migration)

 The easiest way to get the ActiveMQ transport provider working with a Artemis broker: